seunghun23/annotate_Platypus_VCF/README.md

 Parameters
 -------------

 * `input_VCF` : Name of the input vcf file.
-The input file needs to be inside the sample folder as the annotate.py file
+The input file should be located in the sample folder as the annotate.py file
-*  `Genome_build` : Genome build used when calling the variants.
-User can choose between `GRCh38` or `GRCh37` Default is GRCh37
+*  `Genome_build` : Genome build of the reference used for variant calling.
+Users can choose between `GRCh38` or `GRCh37` The default is GRCh37
-*  `output_dir` : Output directory to write the annotated tsv file.
-Default is the current folder
+*  `output_dir` : Output directory for the annotated TSV file.
+The default is the current folder
-*  `number_thread` : Number of thread to use for multi-threading.
-Default is 4 cores
+*  `number_thread` : Number of threads to use for multi-threading.
+The default is 4 cores
-*  `output_filename` : Filename for the annotated tsv file.
+*  `output_filename` : Filename for the annotated TSV file.
-*  `print_raw_cols` : Outputs a table with all raw vcf columns on top of the default shortened annotated output if "yes".
-Default is "no"
+*  `print_raw_cols` : If set to "yes", the output will include a table with all raw VCF columns in addition to the default shortened annotated output.
+The default is "no".

 Usage